AmriteshRaj123/Amazon-Clone-/README.md

 ## Acknowledgement

 - Font Awesome
-- GitHub for hosting the project
+- GitHub for hosting the project.